Nkosinathi-Bonga-James-Mncube/AWS_Practice/Kubernetes_Setup/README.md

  <summary>What is kubeadm?</summary>
  <br>

-    - Kubeadm is a tool to create cluster provide commands "kubeadm init" and "kubeadm join"
+    - Kubeadm is a tool to create cluster by using commands "kubeadm init" and "kubeadm join"

  </details>